wazuh/wazuh-documentation/source/user-manual/manager/configuring-cluster/advanced-settings.rst

 ==============

 This is an optional tool to manage HAProxy configuration depending on the Wazuh cluster status in real-time.
-Provides the manager with the ability to automatically balance the agent TCP sessions.
+It provides the manager with the ability to automatically balance the agent TCP sessions.

 Some of its key features are: